Kapendev/joka/README.md

 It's another tool for memory management.
 Joka normally uses a tracking allocator in debug builds to help identify mistakes, but the `JokaGcMemory` version exists for people who prioritize safety.
 This approach is similar to the one used in [Fil-C](https://fil-c.org/).

+### Is WebAssembly supported?

+Yes.
+WebAssembly is supported with the `betterC` flag, but a tool like [Emscripten](https://emscripten.org/) is required.
+In case of errors, the `i` flag may help.
+The combination `-betterC -i` works in most cases.

 ### What is Joka used for?